 This also shows the increased importance of collaboration between IT and Finance.
 Before, on-premise gave IT the freedom to remain siloed and not interact with other areas of the business.
 With the transforming effects of Cloud, Business-IT alignment is important to producing the best strategy and optimizing results around business drivers that matter.

 Business Benefits of IaaS: Operational Support for Key Business Drivers & Customer Value

 What is a key business driver?
-A key business driver is something that drives financial and operational results of a company.
-They will vary based on the nature of one’s business i.e. what they do to deliver value, who they deliver value to and how they deliver it.
+A key business driver is something that drives the financial and operational results of a company.
+They will vary based on the nature of one’s business i.e. what they do to deliver value, who they deliver value to, and how they deliver it.

 Business Benefits of IaaS include that these threats to your key drivers are reduced.
 The enhanced computing technology of Cloud Infrastructure enables them to operate at maximum capacity i.e. with less delay, and greater precision, for the customer.
 This is because Cloud Infrastructure integrates the servers and automates data exchange processes needed for the technology to run, creating streamlined processing and higher performance speed.

 In order to improve market positioning in today’s highly competitive environment, you must streamline operations as much as possible at the lowest cost.
 Any chance to improve performance in a way that enhances the customer experience is worthwhile.
-For this reason, you should consider abandoning your on premise, at least partially, so that you can take advantage of the Business Benefits of IaaS, especially if you find your business devoting high costs to IT maintenance and on premise resources, and you are approaching end of life for data centers.
+For this reason, you should consider abandoning your on-premise, at least partially, so that you can take advantage of the Business Benefits of IaaS, especially if you find your business devoting high costs to IT maintenance and on-premise resources, and you are approaching the end of life for data centers.
 That way, you can give IT the means to power the business and lead it into the future without losing an arm and a leg.